vlocityinc/newport-design-system/ui/components/digitalcommerce/doc.md

-# Digital Commerce Product Card
+# Digital Commerce Total Bar

-This renders a Product card from Digital Commerce
+This renders the Total Bar from Digital Commerce